singhbraj/Munafac-Assignment/README.md

 Mode is the value that occurs most frequently in an array.
 For example, [6, 3, 9, 6, 6, 5, 9, 3] the Mode is 6, as it occurs most often.

-Note: Mode can have multiple in an array so I just pick the first one.
+Note: Mode can be multiple in an array so I just pick the first one.

 Users can add more classes it's completely dynamic.